eeayor/My-Website/docs/file4.md

 ### Data Science Notes

->>Data science is a multi-disciplinary field that uses scientific methods, processes, algorithms and systems to extract >>knowledge and insights from structured and unstructured data.
+>Data science is a multi-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.
+  *Wikipedia Bitch*

 * [Pandas](http://markdownnotes.com/+1a1p4m7)